Virginia Senate: District map

-Senate seal
+Coat of arms

 The Senate of Virginia has its own coat of arms designed and granted by the College of Arms in England.
 The coat of arms also makes up the official seal of the Virginia Senate.
 It bears no resemblance to the Seal of the Commonwealth of Virginia, which is the seal of the state as a whole.
+The shield is based on the Coat of Arms of the Commonwealth of Virginia granted to the state in 1976 by the British College of Arms.

 The coat of arms adopted January 22, 1981, was designed by the College of Arms and based on the coat of arms used by the London Company, the royally-chartered English entrepreneurs who funded the European settlement of Virginia.
 This is not to be confused with the Seal of the London Company, for other than both devices displaying a quartered shield, there is little resemblance between them.

 The Senate's arms have a shield in the center which is divided into four sections by a red cross.
 In each quarter are smaller shields representing the arms of four countries (England, France, Scotland, and Ireland) that contributed settlers to Virginia's early waves of European immigration.

-The four coats of arms, a small crest of a crowned female head with unbound hair representing Queen Elizabeth (the Virgin Queen who named Virginia, and the dragon (part of the Elizabethan royal seal of England) represent Virginia's European heritage.
+The four coats of arms, a small crest of a crowned female head with unbound hair representing Queen Elizabeth (the Virgin Queen who named Virginia), and the dragon (part of the Elizabethan royal seal of England) represent Virginia's European heritage.

 An ivory gavel emblazoned on the vertical arm of the red cross represents the Senate as a law making body.
 The cardinal and dogwood depicted are Virginia's official state bird and tree.
 The ribbon contains the Latin motto of the Senate, Floreat Senatus Virginiae, which means "May the Senate of Virginia flourish."